 Figure 9: Browse Version History

-Doing so brings up the Version History Task Pane, which you can see highlighted in red within Figure 10 below.
+Doing so brings up the Version History task pane, as shown highlighted in red within Figure 10, below.

 Figure 10: Version History Task Pane